pingrat/lodash-oo/readme.md

 1. Load `lodash-oo.js`
 1. Aaand you're done

+Note that there is no testing for lodash in `lodash-oo.js` at the moment, it expects the variable `_` and it expects it to be global.
+This will possibly be addressed in a later version.

 ## Documentation

 This module adds a number of methods to lo-dash.

 They have not yet been documented. :-)

 ## License